 Parser directives are special markers at the top of a Ducktype file that provide extra information for the Ducktype parser.
 Use parser directives to declare namespaces, define entities, manage extensions, and more.

-Pages may optionally have any number of parser directives at the top, each starting with the @ character, immediately followed by the directive name.
+Pages may have any number of parser directives at the top, each starting with the @ character and immediately followed by the directive name.
 Additional directive content may follow the directive name after a space.
 Directive content continues until the end of the line.

 A directive with the name define defines an entity.